FINT goes to Nordic countries – Welcome to Helsinki, Finland!

 For the first time in its history, FINT will host its workshop in Nordic countries.
 Recognizing that trust is a concept that crosses disciplinary boundaries and impacts numerous facets of individual, group and organizational processes and outcomes, we encourage submissions reflecting diverse disciplines, literatures, and phenomena.
 We welcome new theoretical perspectives and empirical evidence based on qualitative or quantitative inquiry.
 We welcome both junior and senior contributor representatives of the academic and practitioner communities.

+The detailed FINT2023 Programme featuring all paper presentations 15.6.-16.6.2023 is now live!
 We are excited to announce our keynote speakers for FINT2023: Sirkka Jarvenpaa, Professor of Information Systems (The University of Texas at Austin), Mika Aaltola, Director of FIIA (Finnish Institute of International Affairs), and Sim Sitkin, Professor (Duke University).
 We are also excited to present our first conference day program: Doctoral and Early Career Colloquium.
 The colloquium will be led by Alison Legood, Senior Lecturer (University of Exeter) and Nicole Gillespie, Professor (University of Queensland).
-More information coming soon.

 Recognition from FINT community.
 This year FINT community recognizes exceptional research by providing prizes in three categories: